 As an actor, his credits include Christopher Guest’s “Mascots”, HBO’s “The Newsroom”, Hulu’s “Difficult People”, Nickelodeon’s “Bella and the Bulldogs”, and TBS’ “The Detour”, along with a number of digital projects for JASH, Disney, Super Deluxe, Funny or Die, and Adult Swim.

-Formerly, he was an early employee of Google and Amazon where he was responsible for the launch of Amazon’s Wedding Registry and Google AdWords’ Reports.
+He was an early employee of Google and Amazon where he was responsible for the launch of Amazon’s Wedding Registry and Google AdWords’ Reports.
 He has also been an advisor to numerous startups as well as one for MuckerLab—a startup incubator in Los Angeles.

 Originally from the East Coast, Nelson holds an A.B. in Economics from Princeton University and is the father to two wonderful rescue dogs.